Speaker Topics

 Invited lecture, Trevor/Bowen Literary Summer School, Mitchelstown, Ireland

-Bowen conference, Mitchelstown Ireland
+Bowen conference, Mitchelstown, Ireland